roab-912/roab-912/README.md

 - L2 / rollup infrastructure (zk or optimistic)
 - Production deployment of ZK proof systems
 - Scalability and performance engineering for distributed protocols
+- Smart-contract security review and trustless architectures
-- Trustless data integrity and verifiable computation
+- Verifiable computation and data integrity

 Open to **full-time positions and freelance missions** in these areas.